In this article, you’ll find answers to questions like:

 3. How to encourage friendships?

 Even little children yearn for independence.
-That's why it's OK to offer your child a little space to grow — just be available to provide guidance if they need a little help, experts say.
+That's why it's OK to offer your child a little space to grow — just be available to provide guidance if they need help, experts say.

 - Set a daily routine they can follow.

-- Be clear about rules (wearing a helmet when bike riding, for example).
+- Be clear about rules, such as wearing a helmet when bike riding.

 - Offer praise when they try something new or complete an independent task.

 Making — and keeping — new friends is important for development as well, and it can be fairly easy for parents to monitor.